-The 2019 Milliman Long Term Care Insurance Survey, published in the July issue of Broker World magazine, was the 21st consecutive annual review of long term care insurance (LTCI) published by Broker World magazine.
+The 2020 Milliman Long Term Care Insurance Survey, published in the July issue, was the 22nd consecutive annual review of long term care insurance (LTCI) published by Broker World magazine.
 It analyzed individual product sales and Genworth group sales, reporting sales distributions and detailed insurer and product characteristics.

 About the Survey

-Our survey includes worksite (WS) sales and statistical distributions from Genworth group, MassMutual, New York Life, and Northwestern and worksite sales data from LifeSecure and Transamerica.
+Our survey includes worksite (WS) sales and statistical distributions from MassMutual, National Guardian Life, New York Life, and Northwestern, and worksite sales data from Genworth, LifeSecure and Transamerica.
 We compare WS sales to individual LTCI policies that are not worksite policies (NWS) and to total sales (Total).

 Highlights from This Year’s Survey

-The worksite market consists of three types of programs (which may apply to different employee classes in a single case):
+The three segments of the worksite market (which may apply to different employee classes in a single case):

 - In “core” (also known as “core/buy-up”) programs, employers pay for a small amount of coverage for generally a large number of employees; the employees can buy more coverage.
-“Core” programs generally have lower average ages, short benefit periods, low daily maximum benefits and few spouses insured.
+“Core” programs generally have lower average ages, short benefit periods, low daily maximum benefits and a small percentage of spouses insured.

 - In “carve-out” programs, employers pay for robust coverage for generally a small number of executives and usually their spouses.
-Generally employees can buy more coverage for themselves or spouses.
-Carve-out programs cover more married people and spouses and have higher age distributions than “core” programs.
+Generally, employees can buy more coverage for themselves or spouses.
+Compared to “core” programs, a higher percentage of insureds are married, more spouses buy coverage and the age distribution is older.

-MassMutual, New York Life and Northwestern write mostly executive carve-out programs, whereas Genworth, Transamerica and LifeSecure business includes a lot of voluntary and core buy-up business as well.
+MassMutual, National Guardian, New York Life and Northwestern write mostly executive carve-out programs, whereas Genworth, Transamerica and LifeSecure business includes significant voluntary and core buy-up business as well.
+Because the insurers that write mostly executive carve-out business provided statistical data this year and the other insurers provided only total sales, our statistical distributions are more representative of the executive carve-out subset of the market than all types of worksite sales.

-WS programs rarely offer “preferred health” discounts; insurers generally don’t get enough health information to grant such a discount.
-Thus, heterogeneous couples might pay more for a WS policy than a corresponding NWS policy, if the male spouse is older or buys more coverage and/or one or both spouses would qualify for a “preferred health” discount in the NWS market.
-In the carve-out market, a costlier LTCI product can still produce savings on an after-tax basis.
+WS programs rarely offer “preferred health” discounts; insurers may not get enough health information to grant such a discount.
+Thus, heterosexual couples might pay more for a WS policy than a corresponding NWS policy, if the male spouse is older or buys more coverage and/or one or both spouses would qualify for a “preferred health” discount in the NWS market.
+In the carve-out market, a costlier LTCI product can still produce savings on an after-tax basis, because of the tax advantages when employers pay the premium.

 One WS insurer no longer offers WS LTCI to non-household relatives.
 Reduced availability for such relatives does not have much impact on sales, because few non-household relatives buy WS LTCI.
 However, it undermines the suggestion that WS LTCI programs might reduce the negative impact of employees being caregivers.

-In the past, an executive carve-out for two partners of a company with more than 15 employees could have been serviced by any LTCI company, but now it is hard to find a carrier that will offer unisex pricing under such circumstances.
-Thus, it is harder for some executives to benefit from the tax advantages of employer-paid coverage.
+Prior to sex-distinct pricing, an executive carve-out for two partners of a company with more than 15 employees could have been serviced by any LTCI company, but now it is hard to find a carrier that will offer unisex pricing under such circumstances.
+Such executives may buy policies with sex-distinct pricing either because they are unaware of the requirement under Title VII of 1964 Civil Rights Act, they are confident that no female will file a civil rights complaint, or they disagree with the interpretation that such policies should have unisex pricing to avoid the risk of a civil rights complaint.

-Some employee benefit brokers are reluctant to embrace LTCI because of declinations, the need to educate employees, certification requirements, their personal lack of expertise, etc. Increased WS sales are likely to depend upon LTCI specialists forming relationships with employee benefit brokers.
+Some employee benefit brokers are reluctant to embrace LTCI because of declinations, the enrollment effort, certification requirements, their personal lack of expertise, etc. Increased WS sales are likely to depend upon LTCI specialists forming relationships with employee benefit brokers.

 The Tax Cuts and Jobs Act of 2017 reduced the tax savings for C-Corporations buying LTCI for their employees and employees’ life partners.
 Pass-through entities may be the more attractive market now.
-Although the eligible premium is capped in a pass-through entity, a much higher marginal tax rate might apply.
+Although the eligible premium is capped in a pass-through entity, a much higher marginal tax rate might apply than for a C-Corporation.

-Voluntary worksite LTCI sales, which lack the tax advantages of employer-paid coverage, may, like the NWS market, gravitate toward combo products, which have the added advantage of providing valuable life insurance that is viewed as a more immediate potential need by young employees with families.
+Voluntary worksite LTCI sales lack the tax advantages of employer-paid coverage.
+Therefore, voluntary programs for young and less-affluent groups may gravitate toward combo products as they include life insurance that is viewed as a more immediate potential need by young employees with families.

-Regulators have “stepped up,” as more than 20 jurisdictions now accept policies in their state Partnership programs even if maximum benefits compound by only one percent.
-By offering one percent compounding option, insurers can make core and voluntary WS programs more attractive.
+Regulators have “stepped up,” as 26 jurisdictions now accept policies issued at any age to qualify as Partnership policies even if maximum benefits compound by only one percent.
+The inclusion of one percent compounding at all ages can make core and voluntary WS programs more attractive.
+There is a potential market opportunity for an insurer willing to allow a lower minimum monthly maximum for core/buy-up programs with one percent compounding.
+Four other states permit one percent but only for ages 61+.

-In reviewing the following data, remember that insurers’ sales distributions can vary greatly based on the submarket they serve (for example, in the WS market: Core, voluntary or carve-out).
+As mentioned earlier, insurers’ sales distributions can vary greatly based on the submarket they serve (for example, in the WS market: core, voluntary or carve-out).
 Therefore, distributions may vary significantly from year to year due to a change in participating insurers, in distribution within an insurer or in market share among insurers.
-Because our sales distributions reflect approximately 90 percent of NWS sales but only 65 percent of the worksite sales, the “total” distributions are skewed toward NWS characteristics.
+Our sales distributions reflect only about 12 percent of worksite policies and certificates issued in 2019 and are mostly representative of the executive carve-out market.
+For example, two insurers provided data regarding the number of worksite cases they opened up.
+Their combined average size was only three policies per worksite.
+Policies in the carve-out market are designed similarly to those in the NWS (non-worksite) market.

 Sales and Market Share